ivonunes/plumekit/docs/testing.md

 ## The harness

-`TestApp.boot` creates a fresh `:memory:` SQLite database, applies your migrations, and binds everything (database, in-memory KV/cache/storage) into a `TestHTTPClient`.
+`TestApp.boot` creates a fresh `:memory:` SQLite database, applies your migrations and binds everything (database, in-memory KV/cache/storage) into a `TestHTTPClient`.
 Build a new one per test so state never leaks: